cerner/beadledom/RELEASING.md

 ## Release process

-After preparing the machine follow the below steps
+After preparing the project for the release follow the below steps

+* Update the changelog with the release data for the releasing version.
+* Commit the change.
-* Prepare the project for releasing
+* Prepare the project for releasing.

     ```
     mvn clean release:prepare
     ```

-* Release the project

-    ```
-    mvn clean release:perform
-    ```
+    The below command will prompt for the release version.
+Give the same version as in the changelog.
+After that it also prompts for the next development version.
+Give the appropriate version number for the next release.

 * Push the local commits and tags